justshiftjk/Auditing-Smart-Contract/CONTRACTS.md

    - The vulnerability here is that the attacker can potentially withdraw funds from the pool, even if they don't have any positions in it.
    - The attacker can repeatedly trigger this fallback function to drain funds from the affected pool, causing a loss of funds for legitimate users.

-In summary, this "Attack" contract demonstrates two critical vulnerabilities in the lending pool contract:
+In summary, this `Attack.sol` contract demonstrates two critical vulnerabilities in the lending pool contract:

 1. **Fee Manipulation Vulnerability:** The attacker can manipulate the fee percentage of a pool to impose excessive fees on flash loans, rendering them unattractive to borrowers.